rhotter/rhotter.github.io/content/posts/some-notes.md

 15\.
 Grades are useful in that they force you to commit to a class.
 You won’t give up when something is hard or not fun because if you do, you won’t get a good grade.

 16\.
-In-person vs remote is really about synchronous vs asynchronous in my opinion.
+In-person vs remote is really about synchronous vs asynchronous.

 17\.
 Why do humans like looking at old photos?
 Is there any evolutionary basis for nostalgia?

 18\.
 “A trailblazer with a generous heart for all living beings” was written on a tombstone I saw.
 I thought this was awesome.

 19\.
 My brain hurts a tiny bit when I’m close to coming up with a question.
-If my brain could talk, it would tell me, “Raffi, can’t you just believe that your model of the world is sufficient?
+If my brain could talk, it would tell me, “Raffi, isn't your model of the world sufficient?
 Why are you making me do more work?”
 One hack for me is to keep a note called “Questions about X,” which gives me permission to ask questions.

 20\.
 Justin Gilbert says he likes doing things that [don’t have a playbook](https://masterplan.substack.com/p/master-plan-justin-glibert-foundation?curius=521%2C3%2C1599%2C1294%2C1417%2C30%2C1419&s=r).
 AI research has a playbook because people have done it before.
 Software startups — even though they’re hard — have playbooks.
 There was no playbook for SpaceX.

 21\.
 I hate how I search for validation.
 My search for validation explains why I was nervous to meet people I looked up to.
 What if they don’t like me?
 Twitter is partly to blame for my search for validation: on Twitter, you’re only exposed to one slice of a person.
-People aren’t as different from you as you think they are.
+In reality, people aren’t as different from you as you think they are.

 22\.
 When I used to go to SF parties, I would tell people about the low-cost brain scanner I was working on.
 People were wowed and I liked that (though I didn’t like that I liked that).
 Now, I’ve become illegible — not just at SF parties, but to my family, my friends, and even myself.
 It’s hard to be legible when you’re in exploration mode.